farhad-abdi/InSilicoQ/README.md

 * Pubchem API
 * ChEMBL API

+__Note:__ For integrating deep learning framework with qiskit, I will use [Torch Quantum](https://github.com/mit-han-lab/torchquantum)

 ## Contribution
 If you are a researcher in quantum computing, drug design or machine learning feel free to open an issue we can exchange ideas!